satoshilira/whitepaper-site/content/000-introduction/_index.md

 growth and ensuring long-term sustainability.

 **Decentralized Autonomous Organization (DAO)**
-At the heart of the Satoshi LIRA ecosystem lies a community-governed DAO.
+At the heart of the LIRA ecosystem lies a community-governed DAO.
 Through the DAO, every participant has a voice and can actively contribute to the decision-making process.
 By leveraging blockchain's inherent transparency and immutability, the DAO enables fair voting